frycast/SQL_course/README.md

 Notes and course material will be uploaded here, for the Introduction to SQL course, taught by [Daniel Fryer](https://danielvfryer.com).

-This course is currently being extended with a whole bunch of new material for the next two deliveries, which are:
+The next two deliveries are:

 * Nov 18-19, 2021, for the [New Zealand Social Statistics Network](https://www.auckland.ac.nz/en/arts/our-research/research-institutes-centres-groups/compass/nzssn/introduction-to-sql.html)
 * Nov 23-26, 2021, for the [Statistical Society of Australia](https://statsoc.org.au/event-4525684)